Why we are here today

 In bravEd is also the idea that critiquing a bad system without a replacement is unhelpful.
 But how do you build a meaningful educational accountability?
 How do you convert to it once it is built?
 And how do you do all that in the face of bureaucracies and policies that are likely to create competing narratives?

 In that light the Ed in our name is very much us taking our hats off to the educators who do this work, who put the Benefits-Based Accountability Frameworks in place to the immense benefit of the students they serve, even in the face of pressure to do otherwise.
 The narratives they are creating are powerful, compelling, and honest.
 They reveal more about the direction and work within a school than has ever before been known, and do it is a way that makes sense to parents and communities.

 It is my sincere hope that one day bravEd itself will become anachronistic.
 That will be the day when a true narrative about the effectiveness of schools is commonplace, when policy is aligned with the long-term needs of America's students, and the public school is properly viewed by all as a pillar within its community.

 But until then we'll be right here.
-Helping schools create it.
+Helping schools account for what they do best..